The Cam Das Story

 Cameron’s goal for 2019 is yet again contesting the ultra-competitive Euroformula Open.
-The series has to date been the most competitive Formula 3 program in the world.
-With that, over the past few years several of the series champions have leap-frogged Formula 2 (F2) completely and secured seats directly into F1–validating the level of skill demonstrated by its competitors.
+In 2019, the series absorbed the Formula European Masters (FEM) series (formerly FIA F3) and should be one of the most competitive Formula 3 programs in the world.
+With that, over the past few years several of the FIA F3 series champions have leap-frogged Formula 2 (F2) completely and secured seats directly into F1–validating the level of skill demonstrated by its competitors.

 This years Euroformula Open offer exceptional opportunities for both B2B and B2C marketing, with strong attendance and livestream viewing on YouTube.